KinjalKanjiya/File_manage/README.md

 To sort and organize these files is a tedious and time-consuming task, especially when you have 500+ files accumulated.
 Further, it becomes more hectic when one needs to organize it based on the categories and year/month/date of creation.

 For instance, in the photos directory, we have 1000s of photos that are required to be arranged in different manners with a proper directory structure.
 This work can be automated with minimal time and save human energy.

+Clarifying/Providing constraints:
+There are many ways through which files can be organized with a proper directories structure such as,